jm2d-corl25/jm2d-corl25.github.io/README.md

-# RAIL
+# JM2D

-This is the repository that contains source code for the "Joint Model-based Model-free Diffusion for Planning with Constraints" [website](https://jm2d.github.io/).
+This is the repository that contains source code for the "Joint Model-based Model-free Diffusion for Planning with Constraints" [website](https://jm2d-corl25.github.io/).

 If you find JM2D useful for your work, please cite:
 ```